MicrosoftDocs/Viva/Viva/goals/microsoft-project-integration.md

 1. While creating or editing a key result, select **Progress**.
 1. Select **Automatically from a data source**.
 1. Select **Project for the Web** from the list of available integrations.
-1. The first time you connect to Project from Viva Goals, you will be prompted to sign into Project for the Web.
+1. The first time you connect to Project from Viva Goals, you'll be prompted to sign into Project for the Web.
 Sign in and select Next.
 1. Select the name of the [Environment](/azure/deployment-environments/overview-what-is-azure-deployment-environments) to fetch the list of Projects.
 1. Select the name of Project you want to connect to your Key Result.
 1. **Optional**: Select the Bucket to filter tasks within a Project.